The 20 Best Melanoma Doctors in Canada

 Toronto, ON, CA

-Teresa Petrella practices in Toronto, Canada.
-Ms. Petrella is rated as a Distinguished expert by MediFind in the treatment of Melanoma.
-Her top areas of expertise are Melanoma, Vaginal Cancer, Breast Cancer, and Metastatic Uveal Melanoma.
+Teresa Petrella practices practicing medicine in Toronto, Canada.
+Petrella is rated as a Distinguished expert by MediFind in the treatment of Melanoma.
+They are also highly rated in 1 other condition, according to our data.
+Their clinical expertise encompasses Melanoma, Vaginal Cancer, Breast Cancer, and Non-Hodgkin Lymphoma.

 Distinguished in Melanoma